Ender-Development/Catalyx-Template/README.md

 # Catalyx-Template
-Template Repo for creating a mod based on Catalyx.
+Template repo for creating a mod based on [Catalyx](https://github.com/Ender-Development/Catalyx/).

 ## References
 This template uses: